Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Giants stats and trends

-- New York's games this season have gone over the point total three times in five opportunities (60%).
+- New York's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

-- When New York scores more than 23.2 points, it is 2-0 against the spread and 1-1 overall.
+- New York is 2-0 against the spread and 1-1 overall when the team puts up more than 23.2 points.

-- In games that New York amasses more than 388.2 yards, the team is 2-0 against the spread and 1-1 overall.
+- New York is 2-0 against the spread and 1-1 overall when the team picks up more than 388.2 yards.

 - The Giants have five giveaways this season, while the Rams have six takeaways.